raiden-network/microraiden/microraiden/microraiden/webui/README.md

 The basic workflow for the client should be something like:

-1. Load parameters and instantiate RaidenMicropaymentsClient object
+1. Load parameters and instantiate MicroRaiden object
 2. Load default account using `getAccounts(callback)`
 3. Get an open channel:
   1. Try to load from storage with `loadStoredChannel(account, receiver)`